 However, the press didn’t miss the occasion to get lost in the usual urban legend describing the birth of the album a sort of “weird” mystery: “Such secrecy that would humble the Pentagon”.To make sure no one heard his new songs, he rented out the two adjacent studios at Universal City’s Larrabee Studios and kept them empty; he also filled his workspace with video games and adorned the walls with posters of Peter Pan and other Disney characters”.
 Yeah…

-Michael was described desperate to reconnect to R&B sound and with the black audience that had drifted away from him in the years since 1982’s Thriller, and mentioning that Jackson compiled nearly 70 tracks with the aid of chart-topping new-jack producers Teddy Riley, L.A.
-Reid & Babyface plus around 15 tracks cut with writer-producer Bryan Loren, — were ultimately canned. (really???
-And where are these songs Messer’s executors of the estate?).
+Michael was described desperate to reconnect with R&B sound and with the black audience that had drifted away from him in the years since 1982’s Thriller, and mentioning that Jackson compiled nearly 70 tracks with the aid of chart-topping new-jack producers Teddy Riley, L.A.
+Reid & Babyface plus around 15 tracks cut with writer-producer Bryan Loren, — were ultimately canned.

 While Michael began filming the video of “Remember The Time” in Los Angeles directed by John Singleton and featuring Eddie Murphy, Iman & Magic Johnson, on November 6, Black Or White single officially premiered to radio stations all around the world to be officially released on November 11.
 Then on November 14, 1991, at 8:25 p.m. the public got a taste of the album when his 11-minute video, ”Black or White,” debuted simultaneously on Fox, MTV, and Black Entertainment Television.
 It was watched by an audience of 500 million people.
 The largest audience ever to watch a music video on TV.